-I am currently working on research projects described below.
+I am also working on research projects described below.
 Prospective postgraduate students interested in any aspect of these projects are welcome to discuss with me.

-Broad research questions to be tackled in this project include, firstly, on how best to orchestrate measurements for localized studies in low-resource areas, were there is also limited number of measurement probes ( such that there is need to combine data from different types measurement probes).
+Broad research questions being tackled in this research include, firstly, on how best to orchestrate measurements for localized studies in low-resource areas, where there is also limited number of measurement probes (such that there is need to combine data from different types of measurement probes).
 Secondly, we explore how network measurements data can be used to improved network typologies.
-In this regard, we explore mechanisms for real-time analysis of network metrics in concert with SDN controllers in order to orchestrate traffic engineering.
-A third aspect of the research looks at how to improve visualization of Internet Measurements data so as to more readily inform the discourse on digital inequalities and policy formulation.
+In this regard, we explore mechanisms for real-time analysis of network metrics in concert with SDN controllers to orchestrate traffic engineering.
+A third aspect of the research looks at how to improve visualization of Internet Measurements data to inform the discourse more readily on digital inequalities and policy formulation.

 A big focus of our research is on user-centric network measurements, and we are particularly interested in understanding how users, particularly in low-resource settings (such as in community networks, townships, public wifi) experience and perceive individual services and applications (e.g., video/audio streaming, gaming, conferencing, etc.) over different terminals (e.g., mobile phones, tablets, and computers), and over different networks and locations.
 Since these services have different requirements on performance and application-level metrics, their perceived performance need to be assessed separately.